nicgustafson1/Gustafson_genomic_analysis_pipeline/README.md

 # Using batch jobs

-In order to start a job using one of the three steps under the Genomic_analysis directroy, type sbatch "script name here" and it will run that step.
+In order to start a job using one of the three steps under the Genomic_analysis directory, type sbatch "script name here" and it will run that step.
+The three scripts used are all identical to the code nested under each analysis section in this pipeline.